-Living with a rare kidney disease such as C3 glomerulopathy (C3G) or primary (idiopathic) immune complex-mediated membranoproliferative glomerulonephritis (IC-MPGN) can feel overwhelming.
-This guide is designed to help you better understand your diagnosis and empower you to confidently discuss your needs and care plan with your healthcare team.
+Living with C3 glomerulopathy (C3G) or primary (idiopathic) immune complex-mediated membranoproliferative glomerulonephritis (IC-MPGN) can feel overwhelming.
+This guide is designed to help you better understand your diagnosis and empower you to confidently discuss your needs and treatment plan with your healthcare team.
 About 1 to 3 new cases of C3G are diagnosed each year for every one million people worldwide, and primary IC-MPGN may be even rarer.2